davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

   - There must be a <b>4 second</b> delay between the greeting sequence and the start of the first round.
   - When displaying the greeting sequence, there is a <b>120 ms</b> interval between each button.
   - When display the solution sequence at the beginning of each round, there is a <b>400 ms</b> interval between each button.
-  - During gameplay, each correctly pressed button should cause your game to display a status message to the player `"So far so good! $X$ more to go!"` where $X$ is the number of remaining buttons to press in the round.
+  - During gameplay, each correctly pressed button should cause your game to display a status message to the player `"So far so good! x more to go!"` where x is the number of remaining buttons to press in the round.
   - At the end of each successfully played round, you must display a status message to the player `"Good job!
-Prepare for next round."`, which is followed by an <b>800 ms</b> delay, followed by another status message `"Round $x$ of $y$"`, which is again followed by an <b>800 ms</b> delay.
+Prepare for next round."`, which is followed by an <b>800 ms</b> delay, followed by another status message `"Round x of y"`, which is again followed by an <b>800 ms</b> delay.

 - If the player loses at any point by pressing the wrong button in a sequence, you must play the appropriate sound bites, and change the background to "hotpink."
-Further, you must display the mssage `"Incorrect!
+Further, you must display the message `"Incorrect!
 You lose!"` to the user.
 Optionally, you could display the solution, but it makes it that much more frustrating (or fun) to the user that they might never know how they screwed up.

 - If the player wins, you must play the appropriate sound bites, and change the background to "DeepSkyBlue."
 Further, you must display the message `"Yay you win!"` to the user.